loc-conformance/linebench/README.md

-Elevated, it sets the cpu governor to `performance` (Linux) or the power scheme to High performance (Windows) and puts it back when the run ends, whether it finishes, fails or is interrupted with Ctrl-C. Before it changes anything it writes what it changed into `linebench-prep.toml` beside the binaries, so a run that dies outright leaves a file the next command finds and puts back, and prints the command to put it back by hand.
+Elevated, it sets the cpu governor to `performance` (Linux) or the power scheme to High performance (Windows) and puts it back when the run ends, whether it finishes, fails or is interrupted with Ctrl-C. Before it changes anything it prints the command that puts it back by hand, which is what a run that is killed outright leaves you with.
 Unelevated it prints what it would have changed and asks before doing any work. `--yes` answers that question, `--no-prep` skips the whole thing even when elevated, and with no terminal attached it carries on.

 The commands are `setup`, `check`, `noise`, `run` and `report`. `linebench help` lists every flag.